 To achieve burning plasma conditions for long periods of time, operating regime in a fusion reactor will have to comply with a number of challenging conditions.
 By combining high fusion gain and steady state operation [1] the Advanced Tokamak research effort has the objectives to provide long pulse operation in ITER with sufficient fusion gain (Q>5).
 To reach that goal, it would be necessary to decrease the plasma current and increase plasma pressure while optimising external current drive sources.
 In this process, present days experiments are faced with the onset of plasma instabilities at high β and plasma current profile control with reversed shear in the plasma core to increase confinement by the means of turbulence stabilisation.
 More development is therefore required to make this concept a reliable candidate for producing high fusion gain in the next step device.
 The ELMing H-mode has been so far the reference regime for ITER design.
 Numerous experimental and theoretical validation of the physics basis have established that this scenario would indeed meet the goal of fusion gain of Q=10 at β_N =1.8 for a few hundred seconds.
-However this performance is limited at moderate plasma pressure (typically for $\beta_N < 2$) by the triggering of Neo-classical Tearing Modes (NTM) driven by the sawtooth m=1 n=1 activity.
-To get maximum confinement for reaching fusion gain of 10, this regime looks feasible when operating the machine close to its operating limit and in particular at high plasma current (i.e. $I_p=15MA$ and $B_T=5.3T$ for $q{95}=3$).
+However this performance is limited at moderate plasma pressure (typically for β_N <2) by the triggering of Neo-classical Tearing Modes (NTM) driven by the sawtooth m=1 n=1 activity.

 In this context, new series of experiments have successfully eliminated the deleterious effect of sawteeth and reduce NTMs triggering by establishing a current profile in stationary state with q above unity.
-Originally operated in ASDEX Upgrade [2] and DIII-D [3], these discharges have produced high fusion figures of merit (G=H89. $\beta_N/q{95}^2 \sim 0.4$ to 0.6) in stationary conditions at reduced plasma current (for q95 around 4).
-Fusion performance at this lower current is maintained by operation at β_N up to 3.
-This scenario also named "hybrid scenario" provides a promising route to ITER operation with reduced flux consumption, high fluence and lower potential damage associated with disruptions.
+Originally operated in ASDEX Upgrade [2] and DIII-D [3], these discharges have produced high figures of merit ($G=H{89}.\beta_N/q{95}^2\sim0.4$ to 0.6) in stationary conditions at reduced plasma current (for q{95} around 4).
+Plasma performance at this lower current is maintained by operation at β_N up to 3.
+Preparation and This scenario also named hybrid scenario provides a promising route to ITER operation with reduced flux consumption, high fluence and lower potential damage associated with disruptions.

 In the last two or three years, this regime has received considerable interest in D-shaped machines.
 In the recent 2003 campaigns, JET has started the detailed study of the hybrid regime.

 With its size JET has the unique opportunity to bridge the gap between machine such as DIII-D and ASDEX Upgrade on one side and ITER on the other.
 The portability and physics validation (confinement, stability and transport) of scenarios can therefore be investigated in detail.
 The study of this scenario on JET, which is capable of achieving non-dimensional parameters close to ITER, is therefore essential.